mpgirro/hemin/README.md

 The Hemin infrastructure is still in the early development phase and not yet ready for full productive use.

-## Roadmap & Standard Support

-The Hemin system supports the following standards:
+The system currently supports the following standards:

 * [Podlove Simple Chapter](https://podlove.org/simple-chapters/)